jhpyle/docassemble/_docs/docker.md

 # <a name="where"></a>Choosing where to run Docker

-[Docker] can be run on a Windows PC, a Mac, an on-site Linux machinne, or a Linux-based virtual machine in the cloud.
+[Docker] can be run on a Windows PC, a Mac, an on-site Linux machine, or a Linux-based virtual machine in the cloud.
 Since **docassemble** is a web application, the ideal platform is a Linux virtual machine in the cloud.
 You can test out **docassemble** on a PC or a Mac, but for